 the stylus.

-With the advent of the capacitive touch screen, first widely used in the iPhone, and Windows 7's significant support for both pen and touch input, we're seeing more tablets that offer touch or both both and an active digitizer with pen.
-A few offer just touch (generally in non-tablet, traditionally designed notebooks) while others offer optional touch and some come with both a capacitive touch screen and active (pen-based) digitizer.
-Very few tablets use passive resistive touch screens.
-These dual digitizer models include the Asus Eee Slate, HP TouchSmart TM2, Fujitsu T4310 retail store version, and the Dell Latitude XT2.
+With the advent of the capacitive touch screen, first widely used in the iPhone, and Windows 7's significant support for both pen and touch input, we saw more tablets offering touch or both touch and an active digitizer with pen.
+In fact with the advent of Windows 8, most offer just touch.

-At the end of October 2012, Microsoft released Windows 8 with a new Modern UI that's geared towards touch.
+At the end of October 2012, Microsoft released Windows 8 with the new Modern UI (Metro) that's geared towards touch.
 It also has the standard desktop UI that's similar to Windows 7.
 Windows RT runs on ARM family CPUs like the NVidia Tegra 3 that's also used in Android tablets.
 Windows RT tablets can't run x86 .exe programs designed for Windows 7.
-Windows 8 and Windows 8 Pro run on Intel and AMD machines and it supports Windows 7 .exe apps, unlike Windows RT that only supports apps from the Windows Store.
+Windows 8 run on Intel and AMD machines and it supports Windows 7 .exe apps, unlike Windows RT that only supports apps from the Windows Store.
+Most convertibiles and tablets run on Intel rather than AMD CPUs.

 Convertible and Tablet Designs

 and tablet.
-The tablet design looks like a slate and has no keyboard.
-Early in the Tablet PC's history, there were quite a few models and brands but now there are relatively few and these are targeted at vertical markets such as medical, insurance and field force automation.
-The convertible tablet is by far more common and it ostensibly looks like a standard 12 or 13 inch laptop, but you can swivel the display to use it in tablet mode where it looks like a large slate.
+The tablet design looks like a slate and has no keyboard, or it may come with a detachable keyboard.
+The convertible tablet is more common and it ostensibly looks like a standard 11 or 13 inch laptop, but you can rotate the display to use it in tablet mode where it looks like a large slate.
 Thus you get the best of both worlds: a full keyboard and trackpad and a tablet.
 The drawback is obvious: convertibles weigh more since they have the traditional notebook 2-section design with a display panel and a bottom panel that contains the keyboard and guts of the computer.
-Convertibles weigh from 3.5 to 5 lbs. and the lightest ones are generally more expensive since miniaturization increases cost.
-Convertibles run from $800 to over $2,000.
-Mainstream models that are often available at chain computer stores in your neighborhood generally cost $850 to $1,200 and these are made by HP and Fujitsu.
+Convertibles weigh from 3 to 5 lbs. and cost $400 to over $2,000.
+Mainstream models with Intel Core CPUs generally cost $850 to $1,500 and these are made by HP, Asus, Sony and other major manufacturers.
+More affordable models with Intel Bay Trail Atom CPUs are more common in tablet form, but there are a few convertibles and detachables like the Dell Venue 11 Pro and Asus Transformer Book T100.

 General Tablet Features: Handwriting, Inking and Digital Art

-All tablets allow you to handwrite in any application using the tablet input panel even if
+All Windows tablets allow you to handwrite in any application using the tablet input panel even if

 the application isn't handwriting-aware.
 If you're a graphic artist, you'll